luoshao23/CFA/level_3/Fixed_income_and_equity_management.md

 + US data are used
 + trading volume
-+ spread sensitivity to fund outflows
++ spread sensitivity to fund outflows. percentage outflow = total US dollars withdrawn from high-yield or investment-grade funds / divided by the funds' assets under mangement
 + bid-ask spreads

 structural industry changes and liquidity risk